kaikalii/eggtimer/readme.md

 ### Description

-This crate provides `Rust` timer types for measuring time in a program in different ways.
+This crate provides Rust timer types for measuring time in a program in different ways.
-- `Timer` is a timer that counts up and knows how much time has passed since it was started.
+- `Elapsed` is a timer that counts up and knows how much time has passed since it was started.
-- `EggTimer` is a timer that counts down from its set `Duration` and knows how much time it has left.
+- `Timer` is a timer that counts down from its set `Duration` and knows how much time it has left.
 - `Stopwatch` is a timer that counts up and can be paused and resumed.

 In addition to the timer types, a collection type, `TimedList`, is provided,